Director, Institute of Gerontology and Professor of Psychology

 Dr. Lichtenberg has been a well funded researcher and is currently holding key roles in several investigator and center-related grants.
 Please refer to his CV for details.

 Dr. Lichtenberg has been active in service to the profession throughout his career; holding many board positions, and leadership roles in the American Psychological Association, Gerontological Society of America and Psychologists in Long Term Care.
+Dr. Lichtenberg was elected to the position of Vice President, President and Chairman of the Board for the Gerontological Society of America beginning in 2021-2023.
 For a full listing of local and national service please see his CV below.

 View CV HERE